therealmai/therealmai/README.md

 <h3 align="center">A 3rd Year Computer Science Student at University of San Carlos</h3>

 <div align="center">
 Aspiring software engineer, 20 years old.
 In 2018, I began teaching myself HTML, CSS, PHP, and JavaScript.
-The University of San Carlos uses the C programming language to teach various data structures and algorithms.
-My ambition and passion drive me to be a very dedicated person.<br><br>
+The University of San Carlos uses the C programming language which I learned various data structures and algorithms that can be helpful to my career.
 I recently served as a company's full-stack web developer during my summer.
-I'm now studying iOS development and Machine Learning.
-I'm hoping I can realize my goals.
+I'm now studying iOS development and Machine Learning.<br><br>
+My ambition and passion drive me to be a very dedicated person and I'm hoping I can realize my goals.
 </div>
 <hr>
 <h3 align="center">Connect with me:</h3>